mtlynch/mtlynch.io/_posts/2019-02-01-solo-developer-year-1.md

 KetoHub is a project I [started last year](/tags/#ketohub).
 It aggregates keto recipes from popular blogs and makes them searchable by ingredient.

 I developed it on and off at the beginning of the year but put it in maintenance mode when I realized I was managing too many projects.
-I still have ideas for monetizing it, but each requires a considerable time investment and has a low probability of success, so it's now mainly a complement to Is It Keto.
+I still have ideas for monetizing it, but each requires a considerable time investment and has a low probability of success.
+Now, it's mainly a complement to Is It Keto.

 | Income/Expense | Amount |
 |---------|----------------------|